 Most accredited art therapy degree programs at colleges and universities require applicants to submit a portfolio of artwork and a transcript of graduate or undergraduate course credits in studio art and psychology.iv To that end, courses such as Introduction to Psychology, Abnormal Psychology Personality Theories, and Developmental Psychology may be preferred.
 Other material that art therapy graduate programs may ask for could include the items below.

-Per the American Art Therapy Association (AATA), a Masters degree in Art Therapy is required for entry-level practice in art therapy.i Most accredited graduate art therapy programs devote their course of study to theories of art therapy, counseling, and psychotherapy.
+To earn an art therapy degree, students typically must complete a set of core courses.
+They may then be able to select a few electives to support individual interests.
+Most accredited graduate art therapy programs devote their course of study to theories of art therapy, counseling, and psychotherapy.
 While each art therapy school may have a distinct point of view, some common themes stand out.iii

 Graduate art therapy degree programs usually include a practicum.
 This means observation and practice for course credit.
 Art therapy students may also need to complete an internship, in which they gain supervised experience under a current art therapist as they work with clients or patients. ii These experiences may take place in clinical, community, and/or other settings.

-Some Art Therapy Masters programs are offered as a Master of Science or Master of Arts in Counseling with a concentration in Art Therapy.
-Course of study could involve about 60 credits, although this varies.
+To earn a Masters in Art Therapy degree, students may need to complete about 60 credits, although this varies.
 Credits may be allotted to a sequence of core topics in mental health counseling theories along with biopsychology, interview techniques, psychopathology, and ethics.
-Also, several courses cover the art therapy major.
-Art-based assessment and art therapy counseling methods are a few samples.
-Other graduate programs in art therapy might spotlight the student’s own personal growth and may offer more courses in the use of visual arts and artistic processes.
+Students earning their Masters in Art Therapy may then take more focused courses such as art-based assessment and art therapy counseling methods.
+Some graduate programs in art therapy might also spotlight the student’s own personal growth and may offer more courses in the use of visual arts and artistic processes.

 PhD in Art Therapy programs are terminal, research degrees.
 They are often designed for current art therapists who are drawn to scholarly pursuits and academic leadership.
 Students may be required to complete about 48 credits of required courses, self-directed studio art work, a dissertation, and a practicum.
 This practicum may be in either teaching, research, clinical supervision, or advanced clinical practice.

-Full time students may take about two years to complete their Art Therapy degree.
+Full time students may take about two years to complete their Masters in Art Therapy degree, the entry level education for registered art therapists.
 In addition, while licensure requirements vary by state, students may be required to complete about 2000 to 4000 hours of post degree supervised clinical experience (internship or residency).
 Also, counselors and therapists must pass a state-recognized exam.ii

 Art therapists work in a variety of locations – hospitals, rehab facilities, wellness centers, forensic institutions, schools, crisis centers, and private practice are among them.iii Per the BLS, there are two categories that art therapists might belong to.
 The first is ‘recreational therapists’ and the second is ‘mental health counselors’.